developmentseed/cdk-seed/README.md

 #### `npm run bootstrap`

-Install dependencies for each module.
+Install dependencies for each package.

 #### `npm run build`

-Build each module.
+Build each package.

 #### `npm run package`

-Package each module for distribution.
+Prepare each package for distribution.

 #### `npm run docgen`

-Generate documentation for each module.
+Generate documentation for each package.

+#### `npm test`

+Run tests for all packages.

-## Adding modules
+## Adding packages

 See [`CONTRIBUTING.md`](CONTRIBUTING.md).